-Recommended FINDING for approval: For a discussion of compliance with the Zoning District standards, staff introduce a discussion of the C-1 permitted uses and development standards, as listed in Section 9.421 of the LDC.
+Staff Response: For a discussion of compliance with the Zoning District standards, staff introduce a discussion of the C-1 permitted uses and development standards, as listed in Section 9.421 of the LDC.
 The zone of the subject property is C-1 General Commercial.
 The purpose of the C-1 zone is to provide areas appropriate for the full range of commercial activities to serve the needs of area residents and employees.
 The C-1 zone allows for mixed-use development, in which residences are located on the second story, above a ground floor commercial use.
 The proposal involves ground floor commercial with residential above.

 In the C-1 zone, there are no required side yard setback, except for when abutting a residentially zoned property, which is not the case with the proposal.
 There are no required front yard setbacks and development is allowed to build to the property line.
 There is a required 10-foot rear setback when abutting residentially zoned property.
-The proposed structure for Phase 1 is more than 10-feet from the rear setback line, however, the rear property line will be required to be landscaped or fenced with opacity to provide appropriate screening.
+The proposed structure for Phase 1 is more than 10-feet from the rear setback line, however, the rear property line will be required to be landscaped in order to provide appropriate screening.
 Landscaping standards will apply to the proposal and will be discussed further in this staff report.
-Staff find this criterion met.